PIWEEK/dungeons-and-projects/README.rst

 Server
 ------

 This is a normal Django setup.
+Only needs python 3.4 and pip.

 - Create a database in any supported SQL server (if you omit this step, you can use the default sqlite database and you don't need to configure anything else; this is not recommended in production).